A-Spot (AFE Zone): Location, Anatomy and Stimulation

 Locating the A-Spot: Tactile Landmarks

-The A-spot is located right where the soft “cheek” tissue meets the firm “nose” tissue.
-This junction is the sweet spot that Dr. Chua identified in his clinical research.
-You must identify these two landmarks to find the AFE zone every time.
+The A-spot sits right where the soft cheek tissue meets the firm nose tissue.
+This junction is the sweet spot that Dr. Chua identified in his research.

 Preparation: The Softening Touch